 - Conduct numerous tests to see what works.

-If you don’t know who your customers are, how can you expect to sell to them?
+Getting to know your target audience is the most important factor.
+If you don’t know who your customers are, how can you expect to effectively sell to them?

 Start the learning process by analyzing your existing customers and assume scenarios by replying to these questions:

 - How can you be of assistance?